People Power (Hong Kong): 2012 election

-Wong Yuk-man's departure and aftermath
+Wong Yuk-man's departure and 2016 election

 On 20 May 2013, Wong Yuk-man announced his resignation from People Power along with Proletariat Political Institute.
-It was believed to be related to the earlier his earlier split with Stephen Shiu Yeuk-yuen, the owner of the Hong Kong Reporter and People Power's financial supporters over the Occupy Central plan.
+It was believed to be related to his earlier split with Stephen Shiu Yeuk-yuen, the owner of the Hong Kong Reporter and People Power's financial supporters over the Occupy Central plan.

 In March 2014, in a by-election for the South Horizons West seat on the Southern District Council, the group's chairman Erica Yuen secured second place with 1,083 votes, behind Judy Chan Ka-pui of the New People's Party (2,023 votes) and ahead of veteran Democrat Sin Chung-kai (920 votes).

-In the 2015 District Council election, People Power failed to win a seat while chairwoman Erica Yuen who run in South Horizons West again did not win a seat.
+In the 2015 District Council election, People Power failed to win a seat while chairwoman Erica Yuen who ran in South Horizons West again did not win a seat.

 The Frontier left the People Power coalition in April 2016 after five years of alliance.

-In the 2016 LegCo elections, the People Power formed an electoral alliance with another radical democrat League of Social Democrats.
+In the 2016 LegCo elections, the People Power formed an electoral alliance with another radical democrat party League of Social Democrats.
 The alliance won two seats in total with two incumbents Leung Kwok-hung and Ray Chan re-elected in the New Territories East.
 Retiring incumbent Albert Chan failed to help Wong Ho-ming to be elected despite him standing as a second candidate in the New Territories West.
 After the election, People Power chairwoman Erica Yuen resigned from the office for the election defeat.

 2020 election and national security law

-Raymond Chan and Tam Talk-chi represented People Power and joined the 2020 legislative election, after winning the pro-democracy primaries earlier.
+Raymond Chan and Tam Tak-chi represented People Power and joined the 2020 legislative election, after winning the pro-democracy primaries earlier.
 Both said they would not sign the confirmation form to declaring upholding the Basic Law.
 The election was then delayed by the Hong Kong Government citing the pandemic, while the legislative session was extended by the Chinese Government for a year.
 Chan resigned as MP on 30 September 2020, the original end date for the session, arguing the extension was unconstitutional.

 People Power was under pressure after the imposition of the national security law and the arrest of democrats, including Chan and Tam.
 After Chan resigned as the party chairman and quitted the party in May 2021, Leung Ka-shing became the acting chairman.
 However, in December 2021, Leung was accused of attempting nominating a non-member as an executive of the party, reportedly filling up the vacancy by former vice-chairlady Chin Po-fun.
 38 members left the party to protest the move, including Tam Tak-chi and So Ho, the two vice-chairmen, and former chairman Christopher Lau.
 As a result, the party membership shrunk to around 10.

+On 22 August 2025, the Hong Kong government gazetted notices to strike off close to 300 groups including various defunct pro-democracy groups from the societies registry, unless they could provide proof of their existence within three months.
+People Power was among the groups and is believed to be no longer operating.